mkzia/eas503-book/_sources/chapters/intro.md

         ]
     },
     {
-        "question": "Your friend was sick, and out of empathy, you gave him your code so they could understand how to solve the problem.
+        "question": "Your friend was sick, and out of empathy, you gave them your code so they could understand how to solve the problem.
 Is this considered cheating?", "type": "multiple_choice",
         "answers": [
             {